mongodb/specifications/source/command-monitoring/tests/README.rst

 The expected events provide the minimum data that is required and can be tested.
-It is possible for more values to be present in the events, such as extra data provided when using sharded clusters or ``nModified`` fields in updates.
+It is possible for more values to be present in the events, such as extra data provided when using sharded clusters or ``nModified`` field in updates.
 The driver MUST assert the expected data is present and also MUST allow for additional data to be present as well.